Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA or we) received an application for a temporary permit from Chicken of the Sea International (the applicant).
-We are announcing that we have issued a temporary permit to the applicant to market test products (designated as “no drain canned tuna” products) that deviate from the U.S. standard of identity for canned tuna.
-The purpose of the temporary permit is to market test the product throughout the United States.
-The permit will allow the applicant to measure consumer acceptance of the new product and assess the new product's commercial feasibility.
+The Food and Drug Administration (FDA) is announcing that a temporary permit has been issued to Bumble Bee Seafoods, Inc., to market test a product designated as “Bumble Bee Chunk Light Tuna ‘Touch of Lemon’ in water, with natural lemon flavor” that deviates from the U.S. standard of identity for canned tuna.
+The purpose of the temporary permit is to allow the applicant to measure consumer acceptance of the product, identify mass production problems, and assess commercial feasibility.

-This permit is effective for 15 months, beginning on the date the applicant introduces or causes the introduction of one or more of the test products into interstate commerce, but not later than April 10, 2013.
+This permit is effective for 15 months, beginning on the date the food is introduced or caused to be introduced into interstate commerce, but not later than Novemeber 3, 2003.Start Further Info

-Director, Office of Nutrition, Labeling and Dietary Supplements, Center for Food Safety and Applied Nutrition.
+Director, Office of Nutritional Products, Labeling and Dietary Supplements, Center for Food Safety and Applied Nutrition.